-About 55 per cent of GHG emissions in Vancouver come from buildings and of those detached homes create 31 per cent of building emissions, the cent of building emissions, the report said.
-That compares with industry's 20-per-cent share and 1st per cent from multi-unit residential buildings.
-The Greenest City Action Plan has targeted a 20-per-cent reduction in GHG emissions from Vancouver buildings by 2020, which would eliminate 160,000 tonnes annually - the 160,000 tonnes annually - the
+About 55 per cent of GHG emissions in Vancouver come from buildings and of those detached homes create 31 per cent of building emissions, the report said.

+That compares with industry's 20-per-cent share and 18 per cent from multi-unit residential buildings.

-160,000 tonnes annually - the equivalent of taking 40,000 cars off the road.
+The city's Greenest City Action Plan has targeted a 20-per-cent reduction in GHG emissions from Vancouver buildings by 2020, which would eliminate 160,000 tonnes of emissions annually - the equivalent of taking 40,000 cars off the road.